Marine Conservation and Reef Research in Queensland

 DAY 14 (SATURDAY)

-- Check out of accommodation and program departure
+- Check out of accommodation, return to Townsville and program departure

 Note: As with any experiential service learning experience it is important to remember that things don’t always go to plan.
 During your placement, we ask that you remain patient, flexible and use initiative while volunteering.